carpentries-incubator/hermes_metadata_lesson/episodes/metadataformats.md

 ::: keypoints

-To annotate data and metadata is it best to:

-* mark up the data with for exmaple headers
+* marking up the data with for exmaple headers is helpful
 * use a format which is interoperable like csv
-* be aware of the problems the data and metadata can cause when annotating them, e.g., the dates or labels
+* be aware of the problems the data and metadata can cause when annotating them, e.g., the dates

 :::